Learning-Theoretic Foundations of Algorithm Configuration for Combinatorial Partitioning Problems: Agglomerative algorithms with dynamic programming

-Next, we define agglomerative clustering algorithms with dynamic programming, which are prevalent in practice \cite{awasthi2014local,saeed2003software,white2010alignment} and enjoy strong theoretical guarantees in a variety of settings \cite{awasthi2012center, symmetric, balcan2012clustering, grosswendt}.
-Examples of these algorithms include the popular \emph{single-}, \emph{complete-}, and \emph{average-linkage} algorithms with dynamic programming.
 An agglomerative clustering algorithm with dynamic programming is defined by two functions: a merge function and a pruning function.
 A merge function $\merge(A,B) \to \R_{\geq 0}$ defines a distance between two sets of points $A,B \subseteq V$.
 The algorithm builds a \emph{cluster tree} $\mathcal{T}$ by starting with $n$ singleton leaf nodes, and iteratively merging the two sets with minimum distance until there is a single node remaining, consisting of the set $V$.
 The children of any node $T$ in this tree correspond to the two sets of points that were merged to form $T$ during the sequence of merges.
 Common choices for the merge function $\merge$ include $\min_{a\in A,b\in B} d(a,b)$ (single linkage), $\frac{1}{|A|\cdot |B|}\sum_{a\in A,b\in B}d(a,b)$ (average linkage) and $\max_{a\in A,b\in B} d(a,b)$ (complete linkage).

 A pruning function $\prune$ takes as input a $k'$-\emph{pruning} of any subtree of $\mathcal{T}$ and returns a score $\R_{\geq 0}$ for that pruning.
 A $k'$-pruning for a subtree $T$ is a partition of the points contained in $T$'s root into $k'$ clusters such that each cluster is an internal node of $T$.
 Pruning functions may be similar to objective functions, though the input is a subtree.
 The $k$-means, -median, and -center objectives are standard pruning functions.
 The algorithm returns the $k$-pruning of the tree $\mathcal{T}$ that is optimal according to $\prune$, which can be found in polynomial time using dynamic programming.
 Algorithm~\ref{alg:linkage} details how the merge function and pruning function work together to form an agglomerative clustering algorithm with dynamic programming.
 In the dynamic programming step, to find the $1$-pruning of any node $T$, we only need to find the best center $c \in T$.
-When $k' > 1$, we recursively find the best $k'$-pruning of $T$ by considering different combinations of the best $i'$-pruning of the left child $T_L$ and the best $k'-i'$-pruning of the right child $T_R$ for $i' \in \{1, \dots, k-1\}$ and choosing the best combination.
+When $k' > 1$, we recursively find the best $k'$-pruning of $T$ by considering different combinations of the best $i'$-pruning of the left child $T_L$ and the best $(k'-i')$-pruning of the right child $T_R$ for $i' \in \{1, \dots, k-1\}$ and choosing the best combination.

 Pictorially, Figure~\ref{fig:cluster_flow} depicts an array of available choices when designing an agglomerative clustering algorithm with dynamic programming.
 Each path in the chart corresponds to an alternative choice of a merging function $\merge$ and pruning function $\prune$.
 The algorithm designer's goal is to determine the path that is optimal for her specific application domain.